zxdev/kvs/readme.md

 # Options

-Modifying the ```shuffler``` (default 500) manages the internal item shuffle internally with cyclic track detection, so a higher track movement trials helps gain higher density at longer insert times when nearing capacity.
-Modifying the ```tracker``` (default 50) manages the cyclic movement detection size within an individual track trial with the current bucket width (default 3) for recurrent item movement back to to a prior location, when cyclinc movement is detected the shuffler quickly aborts to a new trial track.
-This cyclic tracker has proven to be worth about ~2x performance gain and setting around 17 x (the bucket size) seems to be ideal
+Modifying the ```shuffler``` (default 500) adjusts the internal item shuffle internally while outside the internal cyclic track detection shuffler, so a higher value helps gain higher density at longer insert times when nearing capacity.
+Modifying the ```tracker``` (default 50) monitors movements for cyclic recurrences for specified shuffles as an individual shuffler track with the current bucket width (default 3) for recurrent item movement back to to a prior index location, and when cyclic movement is detected the shuffler aborts to a new trial track with a new randomly selected items.
+This cyclic tracker has proven to be worth about ~2x performance gain and setting around 17 x (the bucket size) seems to be ideal.

 * Shuffler ```(default 500)```
 * Tracker ```(default 50)```

-Shuffler and Tracker configure the .Insert() methods movement shuffler that makes space for the new itme by rotating current items into their alternate hash index location.
+Shuffler and Tracker configure the .Insert() methods movement shuffler that makes space for the new items by rotating current items into their alternate hash index location.

 * Density ```(default 25)``` 2.5% padding